IsaacGug/bepsis/README.md

 ## What BEPSIS Does

-BEPSIS initially is a passive **monitoring and alerting service**, with future plans for **automated intervention**.
+BEPSIS initially is a passive **monitoring and alerting service**, with future plans for **automated intervention** alongside **Chaos Mode**.
+In **Chaos Mode**, BEPSIS navigates your backend stack shutting off services randomly and at his own whim.
+We will never truly understand how or why BEPSIS chooses a service, but you can learn more about your app and how it handles unexpected crashes.

-It currently focuses on two main areas:
+BEPSIS currently focuses on two main areas:

 ### PostgreSQL Monitoring